johnmick/Awesomenauts-Talker/README.md

-Awesomenaughts-Talker
+Awesomenauts-Talker
 ====================

-An Open-Source "Talker" Application Inspired by Romino's Awesomenaughts
+An Open-Source "Talker" Application Inspired by Ronimo's Awesomenaughts